georgetims96/megabus-deals/README.md

 6. Add hidden "Evil" method
 7. Add option to expand search if there are no $1 dollar deals
 8. Move caching system into middleware file
+9. Cache out and return journeys separately, which will result in fewer API calls
+10. In addition to caching in memory, save results to database for data analytics (i.e. predicting ticket prices based on source, destination, days to trip, day of week etc.)

 # Known Issues
 - Some non-$1-dollar deals are appearing